gustavonp/roo-recipes/content/recipe/sauteed-salmon.md

 5. Squeeze a little bit of lemon juice on the scored skin or before serving the salmon.

-> Keep the skin side down all the time to give the skin a nice, crispy texture.
-Plus, you can see the fish slowly getting ready.
+<blockquote class="with-roo">Keep the skin side down all the time to give the skin a nice, crispy texture.
+Plus, you can see the fish slowly getting ready.</blockquote>